Pruning: Deadwooding

 Branches die off for a number of reasons including sunlight deficiency, pest and disease damage, and root structure damage.
 A dead branch will at some point decay back to the parent stem and fall off.
 This is normally a slow process but can be hastened by high winds or extreme temperatures.
 The main reason deadwooding is performed is safety.
 Situations that usually demand removal of deadwood include trees that overhang public roads, houses, public areas, power lines, telephone cables and gardens.
 Trees located in wooded areas are usually assessed as lower risk but assessments consider the number of visitors.
 Trees adjacent to footpaths and access roads are often considered for deadwood removal.

 Another reason for deadwooding is amenity value, i.e. a tree with a large amount of deadwood throughout the crown will look more aesthetically pleasing with the deadwood removed.
-The physical practice of deadwooding can be carried out most of the year though should be avoied when the tree is coming into leaf.
+The physical practice of deadwooding can be carried out most of the year though should be avoided when the tree is coming into leaf.
 The deadwooding process speeds up the tree's natural abscission process.
 It also reduces unwanted weight and wind resistance and can help overall balance.

+Preventive structural pruning

+Preventative and structural pruning can be done to mitigate several issues young trees may have in the future.
+The structural pruning can reduce tree stress, increase the lifespan of trees, and promotes resistance to damage due to natural weather events.
+Attributes of trees with good structure include excurrent growth by having a single dominant leader, branch unions without included bark, and a balanced canopy.
+Structural pruning does this by developing or maintaining a dominant leader, identify the lowest branches in the canopy, prevent branches below the permanent canopy from growing too large, keeping all branches less than one half the trunk diameter, space main branches along one dominant trunk, and suppress growth on branches with included bark.

+Subordination pruning

+Subordination pruning is done on limbs that will exceed 50% percent of the stem diameter.
+A reduction cut may be performed while still allowing about 50% of the branch.
+This is done to help maintain form and deter the formation of co-dominant leaders.
+Temporary branches may be too large for a removal cut so subordination pruning should be done to slowly reduce a limb by 50% each year to allow the tree to properly heal from the cut.
+As a tree becomes larger the slower it grows.
+Reducing the larger limbs for eventual removal will allow for the tree to promote new growth rather than using energy in encouraging unwanted limbs to continue to grow.
+Removing a large branch increases the likelihood of the cut to not heal properly which also may attract insects, diseases and fungus.

-Crown and canopy thinning
+Crown thinning

-Crown and canopy thinning increases light and reduces wind resistance by selective removal of branches throughout the canopy of the tree.
+Crown thinning is the removal of live healthy branches which increases light penetration, air circulation and reduces wind resistance which reduces risks from damage and the possibility of pest infestation.

-Crown canopy lifting